for students serious about getting a head start in their career

 The online version

-Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost for free for our students receiving signficant financial aid.
+Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost and free for our students receiving signficant financial aid.
 Modern Guild works with your schedule as the deliverables are online and your meetings are via Skpe.
 Immersion is designed so that you identify three career fields of interest and explore them deeply.

 You will talk to industry experts in three fields.